SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

     deleteServiceKeys: true
 ```

 If one stage of the pipeline is not configured in this yml file, the stage will not be executed during the pipeline run.
-If the stage `Prepare System` is configured, the system will be deprovisioned in the cleanup routine - although it is necessary to configure the steps `cloudFoundryDeleteService` as above.
+If the stage `Prepare System` is configured, the system will be deprovisioned in the cleanup routine - although it is necessary to configure the step `cloudFoundryDeleteService` as above.

 ## Extension